RzTutul/RzTutul/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Android App
+- 🔭 I’m currently working on a mega project
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently starting a tech company
-- 👯 I’m looking to collaborate on android app
+- 👯 I’m looking to collaborate on the Flutter app
 - 🤔 I’m looking for help with flutter ui
-- 💬 Ask me about android app
+- 💬 Ask me about the Flutter app

 - 😄 Pronouns: he/his
 - ⚡ Fun fact: video gaming